Summarize Blog

 This isn’t hype.
 It’s a practical change in how QA teams think and work.
 In this article, we’ll look at how AI software testing enhances both test case generation and test data management, making everyday testing simpler, faster, and more reliable.

-Why Is Manual Test Case Generation and Test Data Management Holding QA Back?
+Why Are Manual Test Case Generation and Test Data Management Holding QA Back?

 Most QA teams know the struggle well.
 Maintaining and writing test cases by hand takes time, patience, and a lot of repetitive work.
 Every new feature means another round of documentation, review, and rework.
 Over time, it becomes less about testing intelligently and more about keeping up with the process.